French ship Centaure (1782)

-Centaure was the name ship of the of 74-gun ship of the line of the French Navy.
+Centaure was the name ship of the of 74-gun ships of the line of the French Navy.

 She was surrendered to the Anglo-Spanish forces at Toulon on 29 August 1793.
 When Toulon was evacuated by the Allies, the British burnt this ship (among others) on 18 December 1793.
 The remains were refloated in 1805 and taken to pieces in the following year.